 So you need to focus on creating benefit-oriented headlines rather than features-oriented.

-A benefit-oriented headline tells the customer what changes your product can bring into their lives, what values it can provide.
+A benefit-oriented headline tells the customer what changes your product can bring into their lives and what values it can provide.

-And this is what people want to listen, and get attracted to.
+And this is what people want to listen to and get attracted to.

-For Example, the Apple ipod was introduced with the headline that says “ 1,000 songs in your pocket”.
+For Example, the Apple iPod was introduced with the headline that said, “ 1,000 songs in your pocket”.

 Image Source: Medium